Russians control 80% of key Ukraine city, cut escape routes - KESQ

 Serhiy Bratchuk, spokesman for the Odesa regional military administration, thanked the country’s air defense forces for striking down “two enemy” cruise missiles.

-There was no independent confirmation and it was not clear if any missiles hit their targets.
+There was no independent confirmation.
+It was not clear if any missiles hit their targets.
 Odesa is a key western port for Ukraine on the Black Sea.

-The lush green beauty of a pine forest with singing birds contrasted with the violent deaths of newly discovered war victims, as workers exhumed bodies from another mass grave near the town of Bucha on Kyiv’s outskirts.

-The hands of several victims were tied behind their backs.
-The gruesome work of digging up the remains coincided with the Ukrainian police chief’s report that authorities have opened criminal investigations into the killings of more than 12,000 people since Russia invaded Ukraine on Feb.
-24.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine